 SEO also has a significant flywheel effect.
-Once you become stronger in organic search and Google is viewing your brand as a trustworthy authority, it becomes easier and easier to achieve strong organic search results, translating into a sustainably robust lead gen funnel.
+When you become stronger in organic search, Google views your brand as a trustworthy authority.
+As a result, it becomes easier to achieve better organic search rankings.
+This cycle translates into a sustainably robust lead gen funnel.

 PR BENEFITS FROM SEO ANALYTICS

 PR strategists are relationship-driven.
 However, they still need a fast, reliable method of determining which relationships, ideas, and campaigns are worth pursuing in the first place.